Services

 Hybrid AI on Top of Your ERP

 The layer approach is a happy medium between buying and building.
-Rather than completely replacing your ERP system or building a custom solution from scratch, you take your current systems and integrate an additional layer of AI and analytics.
+Instead of completely replacing your ERP system or building a custom solution from scratch, you take your current systems and integrate an additional layer of AI and analytics.

 This typically means ERP systems like NetSuite, Acumatica, or Epicor are combined with analytics layers built using Snowflake or Databricks.

-In a lot of configurations, a combination of Operational Technology data (using OPC UA or MQTT), signals from your Manufacturing Execution System, and transactional data from your ERP system are brought together in the same data warehouse to obtain a unified operational and financial picture of the factory.
+In a lot of configurations, a combination of Operational Technology data carried over OPC UA or MQTT, signals from your Manufacturing Execution System, and transactional data from your ERP system are brought together in the same data warehouse to obtain a unified operational and financial picture of the factory.

 Because of the speed, flexibility, and customization offered, this is the best option for many mid-market manufacturers without the expense of a complete overhaul.